storyblok/storyblok-cli/src/README.md

 ### Status Legend
 - ✅ Ready: Feature is implemented and ready to use
 - 📝 Planned: Feature is planned for future implementation
-- ⚠️ v3: Feature is available only in v3
+- ⚠️ v3: Feature is available only in [v3](https://github.com/storyblok/storyblok-cli/tree/v3)
 - 💬 TBD: Feature is under discussion

+## Sync Command

+> [!IMPORTANT]
+> The sync command is being reimagined as a new API endpoint that will perform synchronization between spaces.
+This new implementation will provide:
+> - Faster synchronization compared to the current CLI version
+> - Improved reliability by running on our backend servers
+> - Better handling of large-scale synchronization operations

+If you wish to continue using the `sync` command, please refer to the [v3](https://github.com/storyblok/storyblok-cli/tree/v3?tab=readme-ov-file#sync) documentation and use `storyblok@v3.36.1` or previous.

 ## Global Options